Qualitative geography: Interviews

 Geographers can employ interviews to gather data and insights from individuals or groups about their experiences, perceptions, and opinions related to geographic phenomena.
 Interviews can be conducted in various formats, including face-to-face, telephone, online, or written.
 To employ interviews in research, geographers typically follow a structured or semi-structured format with questions or topics to guide the conversation.
 These questions elicit specific information about the research topic while allowing participants to share their personal experiences and insights.
 Geographers also often use open-ended questions to encourage participants to provide more detailed and nuanced responses.

 Geopoetics

+Eric Magrane presenting his work using geopoetics titled Storying Climate Change at the 2019 Association of American Geographers annual conference.

 Geopoetics is a discipline that combines geography and poetry to explore, contextualize, and communicate geographic concepts, research, and phenomena.
 Geopoetics can be viewed as a methodology in itself, but is increasingly used as a mixed methods tool to explain the implications of quantitative geographic research and phenomena.
 Topics addressed by geopoetics often include impacts of the anthropocene, such as climate change and environmental exploitation.